 In 2009, the tug was returned to the Kirby Corporation of Channelview, Texas.
 Where she retained her name.

 Repowered in 2001, the tug is driven by two Caterpillar 3512 diesel engines.
 With Reintjes reduction gears, at a ratio of 3.9:1.
-She is a twin screw, square bow, push boat, with kort nozzles.
-For a rated 2,600 horsepower.
+She is a twin screw, towboat, with kort nozzles, rated at 2,600 horsepower.